PinewoodPip/epip/docs/patchnotes.md

 ---

 ### [Quick Loot](Features/QuickLoot.md)
-Quick Loot got some neat new features and improvements, credits to willfindlay for contributing them on our [GitHub](https://github.com/pinewoodpip/epipencounters/)!
+Quick Loot got some neat new features and improvements, credits to William Findlay for contributing them on our [GitHub](https://github.com/pinewoodpip/epipencounters/)!

 - Activating Quick Loot while sneaking now lets you steal NPC-owned items on the ground or in containers 🥷
     - **Stealing items this way will still trigger crimes**